MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/verifiedtrackingsetting.md

 # VerifiedTrackingSetting Data Object - Campaign Management
 Defines the VerifiedTrackingSetting Data Object.

+*VerifiedTrackingSetting* relates third-party measurement settings.
+This allows you to track viewability, brand safety, and invalid traffic metrics via a third-party verification provider, such as *Integral Ad Science*.
+This feature is available for native, display, and online video ads using the CPM bid strategy.

 > [!NOTE]
 > Not everyone has this feature yet.
-If you don't, don't worry - it's coming soon!
+If you don't, don't worry - it's coming soon
+>
+> Currently, IAS is the only supported vendor (*vendorName*), but other verification providers are coming soon.

 ## Syntax
 ```xml